Ehrax/cos-pdf-template/README.md

 ## TODO:
 - [ ] How to section
-- [ ] Recommended tools to use to edit the templaet
+- [ ] Recommended tools to use to edit the template
 - [ ] Provide some ressources to look up stuff